wooknight/phpcallgraph/readme.txt

-    Code in the global scope (outside any functions or methods) can be analyzed with the help of a little workaround: Such code can be manually wrapped in a dummy function called dummyFunctionForFile_filename_php() which will then be recognized by PHPCallGraph.
+    Code in the global scope (outside any functions or methods) can be analyzed with the help of a little workaround: Such code can be manually wrapped in a dummy function called dummyFunctionForFile_filename_php() which will then be recognized by phpCallGraph.
 Of course this is not very elegant but currently the only feasible way due to some conceptual restrictions resulting from the utilization of the InstantSVC CodeAnalyzer.